 The most important upfront: Check this page out to find trains from A to B. This page was always reliable and shows trains scheduled for the specific day you are looking for as the times might vary depending on day.
-Click here to find a train for your trip.

 Sometimes helpful for information and potential contact numbers was the official Sri Lanka Railway website.